42nd Infantry Division (United States): Combat chronicle

-On 14 February 1945, the 42ID as a whole entered combat, taking up defensive positions near Haguenau in the Hardt Forest.
-After a month of extensive patrolling and active defense, the 42ID went on the offensive.
-On the night of 27 February the Germans laid down a heavy concentration of artillery and mortar fire and under this the elements of the 6th Mountain Division were withdrawn and replaced by the 221st Volksgrenadier Regiment.

-In the brief period this unit had been in the line, German soldiers had come to respect the Rainbow and fear its patrols and raids.
+On 14 February 1945, the 42ID as a whole entered combat.
+Initially occupying defensive positions near Haguenau, after a month of patrolling in the Hardt Forest, the division went on the offensive.
+During the night of 27 February, elements of the German 6th Mountain Division were withdrawn under cover of heavy artillery and mortar fire and replaced by the 221st Volksgrenadier Regiment.
+In the brief period this unit had been in the line, German soldiers had come to fear the 42nd Division's patrols and raids.
 "Is your Division a part of Roosevelt's SS?" asked one German when captured.
-The remark was passed along and men kidded each other about being in the Rainbow SS.
-The 42ID attacked through the Hardt Forest, broke through the Siegfried Line, 15–21 March 1945, cleared Dahn and Busenberg, and mopped up in that general area, while the 3rd Army created and expanded bridgeheads across the Rhine.
-Moving across the Rhine, 31 March 1945, the 42ID captured Wertheim am Main, 1 April 1945, and Würzburg, 2–6 April 1945, after a fierce battle.
-Schweinfurt fell next after hand-to-hand engagements, 9–12 April 1945.
-Fürth, near Nuremberg, put up fanatical resistance, but was taken, 18–19 April 1945, by the 42ID.
+The remark circulated and men kidded each other about being in the Rainbow SS.
+The 42ID attacked through the Hardt Forest during 15 to 21 March, broke through the Siegfried Line, and cleared Dahn and Busenberg, while Third Army created and expanded bridgeheads across the Rhine.
+Moving across the Rhine on 31 March, the division captured Wertheim am Main on 1 April and Würzburg on 6 April, following a fierce battle from 2 to 6 April.
+Schweinfurt fell next after hand-to-hand engagements during the period of 9 to 12 April.
+Fürth, near Nuremberg, put up fanatical resistance on 18 and 19 April but was taken by the 42ID.

-42ID's patrol arrested German war criminal Arthur Greiser.
-Greiser surrendered with Waffen-SS officer Heinz Reinefarth.

-On 25 April, the 42ID captured Donauwörth on the Danube, and, on 29 April 1945, liberated some 30,000 inmates at Dachau concentration camp.
+On 25 April, the 42ID captured Donauwörth on the Danube.
+On 29 April, units of the 42nd Division liberated some 30,000 inmates at Dachau concentration camp.
+In mid-May, 42nd Division patrols arrested German war criminal Arthur Greiser and Waffen-SS officer Heinz Reinefarth.